syl20bnr/spacemacs-elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 Windows setup is as easy as installing Cygwin into default directory on ANY driver.
 That's all.

-See https://github.com/technomancy/find-file-in-project for advanced tips
+See https://github.com/technomancy/find-file-in-project for advanced tips.

 Recommended binding: (global-set-key (kbd "C-x f") 'find-file-in-project)